flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

+June 2026: Georgia Gwatkin's paper on little blue penguin nest selection has been [published in the Journal of Wildlife Management](https://wildlife.onlinelibrary.wiley.com/doi/epdf/10.1002/jwmg.70230)!

 May 2026: Skye Davis was awarded a travel grant to attend the Scientific Committee for Antarctic Research conference in Norway later this year.

-May 2026: Sarah had a collaborative paper published on the methods of her work on seals in Antarctica.
+May 2026: Sarah had a collaborative [paper published on the methods of her work on seals in Antarctica](https://bvajournals.onlinelibrary.wiley.com/doi/full/10.1002/vetr.70740).

 March 2026: Nan Hauser passed her PhD oral examination!